History of the Kansas City Royals: 2004–2012: Rock bottom

 Prior to the 2009 season, the Royals renovated Kauffman Stadium.
 After the season began, the Royals ended April at the top of the AL Central, all of which raised excitement levels among fans.
 However, the team faded as the season progressed and finished the year with a final record of 65–97, in a last-place tie in its division (tied with the Cleveland Indians).

-The 2009 season was highlighted by starter Zack Greinke, who didn't allow an earned run in the first 24 innings of the season, went on to finish the year with a major league-leading 2.16 earned run average, and won the American League Cy Young Award.
+The 2009 season was highlighted by starter Zack Greinke, who did not allow an earned run in the first 24 innings of the season, went on to finish the year with a major league-leading 2.16 earned run average, and won the American League Cy Young Award.
 Greinke joined Bret Saberhagen (in 1985 and 1989) and David Cone (in 1994) as the only three players in Royals history to receive the award.
 He also set a club record 15 strikeouts in a single game against the Cleveland Indians.

 The following year, in 2010, the Royals began with a rocky start, and after the team's record fell to 12–23, general manager Dayton Moore fired manager Trey Hillman.
 After Hillman's departure, former Milwaukee Brewers manager Ned Yost took over as manager.
 Despite the change, the Royals finished with a 67–95 record, in last place in the division for the sixth time in seven years.

 In contrast to 2010, the Royals began the 2011 season with a hot start, tying for the best record in the American League with a 10–4 record after 14 games.
 The quick start followed a successful spring training season for the Royals.
 Success faded as the season progressed, however.
-The Royals last had a .500 record at 22-22, and then lost five games in a row.
+The Royals last had a .500 record at 22–22, and then lost five games in a row.
 By the All-Star break, the Royals had a record of 37–54, the worst in the American League.
 On a more positive note, the season also saw the emergence of rookies such as Eric Hosmer and Aaron Crow, the team's representative in the 2011 All-Star game, as well as Alex Gordon's breakout year in left field, which resulted in him receiving a Gold Glove for his excellent display of defense and league leading 20 assists.
 The team ended with a fourth-place finish.